wp-plugins/pluscaptcha/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-PlusCaptcha - No more spam!
-Save the ecology!
-The world's first interactive captcha.
-Balance between design and safety.
+PlusCaptcha - No more spam.
+Easy Auto Setup.
+Personalize to your style.
+Free!

 == Description ==